Legendrian knots and constructible sheaves: Introduction

 \begin{proposition} When the front diagram of $\Lambda$ carries a Maslov potential taking only the values $0$ and $1$, then every element of $\cC_r(\Lambda)$ is quasi-isomorphic to it's zeroeth cohomology sheaf.
 Moreover, the moduli spaces $\mM_r(\Lambda)$ are algebraic stacks. \end{proposition}

 The simplest case is that of a positive braid carrying the zero Maslov potential, which we study in Section \ref{sec:braids}.
 Write $s_1, \ldots, s_{n-1}$ for the standard generators of the braid group $Br_n$.
 Fixing a rank $r$, we write $G := \GL_{nr}$ and $P$ for the parabolic subgroup with block upper triangular matrices which have $n$ blocks each of size $(r\times r)$ along the diagonal.
 By the open Bott-Samelson variety $BS(s_{i_1} \cdots s_{i_k}) \subset (G/P)^{k+1}$, we mean $(k+1)$-tuples of flags such that the pair $F_t, F_{t+1}$ are in the Schubert cell labeled by the transposition corresponding to $s_{i_t}$.
-It is well known that $BS(s_{i_1} \cdots s_{i_k})$ only depends on the braid $s_{i_1} \cdots s_{i_k}$ and not on its expression; this also follows from Theorem \ref{thm:introinvariance} and
+It is well known that $BS(s_{i_1} \cdots s_{i_k})$ only depends on the braid $s_{i_1} \cdots s_{i_k}$ and not on its expression; this also follows from Theorem \ref{thm:introinvariance}, which yields invariance under the braid relation $s_{j}s_{j+1}s_j = s_{j+1}s_j s_{j+1}$ through Reidemeister-3, and from Proposition \ref{prop:modbs} and Remark \ref{rmk:modbs}, which give: \begin{proposition} Let $\beta$ be a positive braid.
+Then $\mM_r(\beta) = G \backslash BS(\beta)$. \end{proposition}